jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 h_1 = f(X_1, h_0)
 $$
-6. Use a projector matrix to map
+6. Use a matrix to map
 $$
 h
 $$